miyako/4d-presentation-2026-06-10/README.md

 <img width="500" height="auto" alt="training-loss-2-2" src="https://github.com/user-attachments/assets/83701cbd-c391-4b24-8e54-93326fd665a6" />

 The initial drop no longer exists.
-We are no longer starting with a driver from tee, we are already on the green.
 At this level, **the gains are marginal**.

 |Relevance|Min|Max|Average|
 |:-:|-:|-:|-:|